dotnet/csharplang/spec/expressions.md

 }\
 }

-the use of checked in F does not affect the evaluation of x \* y in Multiply, so x \* y is evaluated in the default overflow checking context. *end example*\]
+the use of checked in F does not affect the evaluation of x \* y in Multiply, so x \* y is evaluated in the default overflow checking context.

 The unchecked operator is convenient when writing constants of the signed integral types in hexadecimal notation. \[*Example*: